Recommendations based on The Murder of Roger Ackroydby Agatha Christie

 In 1881, Doctor John Watson has returned to London after serving in the Second Anglo-Afghan War .
 He visits the Criterion Restaurant and runs into an old friend named Stamford, who had been a dresser ...
 (Wikipedia)

-6. The Adventures of Sherlock Holmes
+6. The Complete Sherlock Holmes

 by Arthur Conan Doyle